Last Updated on November 14, 2022 by Audrey Scott

 5. They teach you how simple it is to cook

 Since you are so close to the action, street food lays it all bare.
 Street food chefs offer the opportunity — language skills permitting — for you to get a firsthand sense of the flow and preparation of your favorite local dishes as you admire the culinary magic up close.

-Although kebabs — grilled ground or chunked meat on a skewer — are not unique to Armenia, we did find that when we wanted a quick and easy snack, a kebab wrapped in lavash (flat bread) was the street food of choice.
+Although kebabs — grilled ground or chunked meat on a skewer — are not unique to Armenia, we did find that when we wanted a quick and easy Armenian snack, a kebab wrapped in lavash (flat bread) was the street food of choice.

-Bosnia and Herzegovina
+Bosnia and Herzegovina Street Food: Ćevapi

 Walk through downtown Sarajevo and it's hard not to be gripped by the smell of ćevapi, the Bosnian national dish of grilled meat. Ćevapi is often served in installments of five or ten minced meat logs tucked into a round of flat bread.
 Our preference is with onions and a side of kajmak (thick cream).
 You won't need to eat for days after one of these meals.

 Brazil (Bahia) Street Food: Acarajé

 Acarajé is an Afro-Brazilian dish that comes from the Bahia region, but you can also find it at markets and street stalls in other parts of Brazil.
 It is made from a spiced, mashed bean mixture, usually with ground shrimp, that is made into balls or patties and fried in fried in dendê oil (palm oil).

 It is then usually covered (or filled, like a sandwich) with salty shrimp (camarão do sal), herbs, vegetables and some sort of sauce.
 You can find acarajé stands on the main squares of Salvador, but our favorite was at a nearby beach.